saniyec/insertion-sort-projesi/README.md

-# Insertion Sort Project
+# Algorithm Projects

-This repository was created as part of the Patika.Dev Data Analysis training.
+Insertion Sort, Merge Sort and Binary Search Tree

-The purpose of this project is to understand basic sorting algorithms.
+This repository was prepared as part of the Kodluyoruz Data Analysis training.

-## Content
+It includes basic algorithm studies with step-by-step explanations.

-- Insertion Sort steps
+## Included Projects
-- Big-O notation
+- Insertion Sort
-- Best, Average and Worst case explanation
+- Merge Sort
-- Selection Sort first 4 steps
+- Binary Search Tree